SystemsApproach/security/infra.rst

 configured on a BGP router for an ISP that carries hundreds of thousands of routes can also get very large.

-Furthermore, as noted by Sharon Goldberg in her article "*Why Is It Taking So Long to Secure Internet Routing?*", the incentives for prefix filtering are somewhat misaligned.
+Furthermore, as noted by in the article "*Why Is It Taking So Long to Secure Internet Routing?*", the incentives for prefix filtering are somewhat misaligned.
 The cost of filtering falls on the AS that is immediately upstream of the misbehaving ISP, while